farre/midas/README.md

 - Build from source

 Currently, all three ways require that you run a Linux system that uses either `dnf` or `apt` as package managers to resolve dependencies.
 The first two options installs RR system wide, while the 3rd option (Build from source) downloads the latest master from github and builds it locally and places it in the Midas extension folder.
-Typically, VSCode extension folder lives somewhere under `/home/user/.vscode/extensions`.
+Typically found in `$HOME/.config/Code/User/globalStorage/farrese-midas/...`.
+For this to work you must not be running a virtual environment like `virtualenv`.
+If you are, open a VSCode window in a folder where it's not active.

 N.B!
 You will be required to input your sudo password for all three of these to work.
 A message box will ask you if this is OK.
 Midas does not store your password nor any other information about you.